 Replenishing your energy levels during the event is important.
 That’s where your support team earns their keep.
 Muesli bars, lollies and bananas will be available at Checkpoints; however it is recommended your support team provide additional food.
 Pasta, rice, rolls and breads are a great source of slow burning carbohydrates, and will help you tackle the latter part of the trail with more energy.
 Carrying glucose based sweets and energy/nutritional bars will supplement the food available at checkpoints and from your support team.
 Go easy on the salts and electrolytes, as your major issue is keeping fluids up.
 Lightweight, high-energy bars or pieces of fruit cake can also prove helpful.

 When considering your food requirements for the event, the rule of thumb is take with you what you want and need, especially if you have an individual “palate” or special requirements.

 In general you should aim to consume 60-80g carbohydrates per hour during the event.
 This can be achieved through regular intake of carbohydrate containing fluids and food.
 For individual advice on meeting carbohydrate requirements contact a Sports Dietician.

 Remember to familiarise yourself with the foods and fluids you are going to consume during the Operation Flinders Challenge so you won’t have to worry about it during your race!

 Some examples of foods to choose during extended training sessions and on event day include:

 During the event it is time to put all the practice during training into action.
-There will be plenty of fluids (including Sports Drink, water, tea and coffee) available at the checkpoints, so refill those bottles.
+There will be plenty of fluids (including Sports Drink) available at the checkpoints, so refill those bottles.
 Aim to drink to your estimated fluid requirements or at least 150-250ml every 10-15 minutes.
 Thirst is a poor indicator of hydration status so remember to “Drink Early, Drink Long, Drink Smart”.